Rep. William Martini

-Each dot in the chart below was a member of the House of Representatives in 1996.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Martini is shown as a purple triangle. (analysis methodology)
+Martini is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1996 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 - H.R.
 3413 (104th): Commuter Rail Safety Act of 1996

 - H.R.
 3166 (104th): False Statements Accountability Act of 1996

 - H.R.
 2766 (104th): Federal Lands Prioritization Act of 1995

 - H.R.
 1811 (104th): Death Penalty Clarification Act of 1995

 - H.R.
 1678 (104th): Government Accountability Act of 1995

 Most legislation has no activity after being introduced.

 From Jan 1995 to Sep 1996, Martini missed 14 of 1,340 roll call votes, which is 1.0%.
 This is better than the median of 2.7% among the lifetime records of representatives serving in Sep 1996.
 The chart below reports missed votes over time.